 (More typing.
 Longer this time.)

-My plans had come to an end.
-There was no way I could apply again.
-It took me more than a month to get my first appointment.
-I barely had 2 weeks before my flight, this time.
+My plans seemed done.
+There was no way I could apply again, or so I thought.
+It took me more than a month to get my first appointment, and this time I had barely two weeks before my flight.

 The Gamble

-I heard from a friend (Yashvardhan Didwania, thanks again) that it isn’t all that impossible to get an appointment on a date before the expected waiting period.
-He had pulled it off in the past by continually refreshing the webpage and checking for available dates.
-When someone cancels or reschedules, an earlier date becomes available for a short while.
+I heard from a friend (Yashvardhan Didwania, thanks again) that it wasn’t impossible to get an appointment earlier than the expected waiting period.
+He had pulled it off in the past by continually refreshing the webpage and checking available dates.
+When someone cancels or reschedules, an earlier date becomes available briefly.
 That’s when you grab it.

-The gamble was that I would have to pay 160$ before I become able to book an appointment.
-To get the Visa on my passport in time, I needed to get an interview date on or before October 8.
-There was a good chance that I would not get such a date but I decided to play the odds.
+The gamble was that I had to pay another $160 before I could even book an appointment.
+To get the visa on my passport in time, I needed an interview date on or before October 8.
+There was a good chance I wouldn’t get one, but I decided to play the odds.

-I had to wait for the next day to start a new application since the website still showed my present-day appointment (24 September) as active.
-I filled out the DS-160 in the meantime and spent the entire day reading stories about Visa rejections and searching for ways to overcome them.
-I woke up on 25th September and at 10:21 AM, on my way to class, I made the MRV payment of 160$ again.
-I remember it took around 1-2 hours for my receipt to get activated and reflect on the website, last time.
-However, I kept checking during class, and the receipt was activated at sharp 11:00 AM.
-The earliest available date was 19 October at the Mumbai Consulate, as I had expected.
-Chennai had an earlier date of 3 October available, but I dropped that thought.
-Better judgement prevailed, and I kept refreshing the page hoping for a miracle to happen.
-At 11:21 AM, I made my last refresh, and to my surprise, the website now showed the earliest available date as 27th September.
-Within what were an intense 15 seconds, I had managed to secure my second interview on the 27th of September.
-It was unbelievable, and I was happy beyond my wits.
+I had to wait until the next day to start a new application since the website still showed my same-day appointment (September 24) as active.
+I filled out the DS-160 in the meantime and spent the day reading stories about visa rejections and ways to overcome them.
+On September 25 at 10:21 AM, on my way to class, I made the MRV payment of $160 again.
+Last time, it had taken around 1 to 2 hours for my receipt to activate and reflect on the website.
+I kept checking during class, and the receipt activated at exactly 11:00 AM.
+The earliest available date was October 19 at the Mumbai Consulate, as expected.
+Chennai had an earlier date of October 3, but I dropped that idea.
+Better judgment prevailed, and I kept refreshing the page, hoping for a miracle.
+At 11:21 AM, I hit refresh one last time and, to my surprise, the earliest available date changed to September 27.
+In what felt like an intense 15 seconds, I secured my second interview for September 27.
+It was unbelievable, and I was happy beyond words.

 Turning my luck upside down

-Fast forward to 27th September.
+Fast forward to September 27.
 Again, I saw rejections all over the place and people returning with their passports.
-I saw three applicants have their Visa denied by the very same officer who had denied my Visa last time.
-I kept my head clear, and I approached the counter.
+I watched three applicants get their visas denied by the same officer who had denied mine last time.
+I kept my head clear and approached the counter.

 Me: Good morning ma’am.